Gwyneth Paltrow admits she was ‘fortunate’ to seek out love once more after Chris Martin break up

 “I was raised in a very close family, very family oriented, there was a lot of emphasis on integrity and honesty and laughter and good conversation and food.
 So I am endeavouring to bring all of those values to my children.”

 Gwyneth has been in showbusiness since making her movie debut in Shout in 1991.
-She has been in additional than 50 motion pictures, and received an Emmy, a Golden Globe and an Oscar for her flip in Shakespeare In Love in 1998.
+She has been in additional than 50 films, and received an Emmy, a Golden Globe and an Oscar for her flip in Shakespeare In Love in 1998.

 Before marrying Chris, she had a string of actor boyfriends, together with Ben Affleck, 47, Robert Sean Leonard, 51, Luke Wilson, 48, Scott Speedman, 44, and Brad Pitt, 56, to whom she was engaged within the mid-90s.
 In 2017 Gwyneth stated that throughout the filming of the 1996 movie Emma, disgraced producer Harvey Weinstein, 68, made unwarranted sexual advances towards her.